chainflip-io/chainflip-backend/api/bin/chainflip-broker-api/README.md

 ## Example

-> ✋ Note: This example assumes that the node that is exposing the statechain rpc is funded.
+> ✋ Note: This example assumes that the node that is exposing the Statechain RPC's is funded.

 ```sh
 > ./target/release/chainflip-broker-api \